 With Peerspace, not only is it possible to rent out your home for movies, it can be extremely lucrative.
 As the largest online marketplace for hourly venue rentals, filmmakers rely on our platform to discover real homes in cities across the globe that they rent for their productions.
 As a homeowner interested in renting out your space for movies, you simply list your space and earn passive income any time a production rents it.

-Nothing captures our imagination quite like the movies with all the glitz, glamour, and filmmaking magic.
+If you’re researching this topic, it’s safe to say you agree that nothing captures our imagination quite like the movies with all the glitz, glamour, and filmmaking magic.
 Once a location lights up the silver screen, it’s immortalized forever.
 Read on to learn how you can transform your family home into a movie star, turning your 15 minutes of fame into some sweet, sweet pocket money.

 Why rent your home for movies?

 First of all, why rent your home for the movies in the first place?
 Isn’t it a ton of work on your part?
-There are tons of reasons why you might want to rent your home out for a movie.
+There are lots of reasons why you might want to rent your home out for a movie.
 And the work you put into your home to make it more appealing to filmmakers is entirely up to you (more on that ahead).

 Whatever your reason, it’s possible to make your dream a reality with a bit of determination.
+We’ll get that ahead.
+Next, we’ll share what filmmakers are looking for when they set out to rent a home for their productions.

 Not ready to pack up and leave for a production?
 That’s okay!
 Discover how to instead rent part of your home.